-- 29.8 Where personal and genuine needs exceed an employee's accrued entitlements, unpaid personal leave may be requested with approval at the discretion of their line manager. - 29.9 Personal leave shall be portable from council to council within the Local Government sector.
+- at the discretion of their line manager and Section Manager.
+Considering operational requirements, a line manager or Section Manager will not reasonably refuse a request for leave without payment where a satisfactory reason for the leave has been provided. - 29.9 Personal leave shall be portable from council to council within the Local Government sector.
 If an employee worked within the Local Government sector immediately prior to working for the Council, the employee is entitled to carry personal leave credits from the previous employer to the Council.
 Such personal leave credits will only be available to the employee once the employee has exhausted the credits accrued with the Council.

-30 Preserved Personal Leave
+30. Preserved Personal Leave

-- 30.1 From the commencement of the City of Port Adelaide Enfield Municipal Officers Workplace Agreement No 2 - 2012, a productivity incentive payment provided on termination of employment of 50% of the accrued entitlement to personal leave (as at the date of certification of the City of Port Adelaide Enfield Municipal Officers Workplace Agreement No 2 -2012) will be preserved for existing employees, calculated in respect of service with the Council or the predecessor councils prior to amalgamation, will be preserved and paid out on termination in accordance with this Clause. - 30.2 Payment of the preserved personal leave on termination of employment shall be made based on the employee's salary as at the rate applicable at 31 December 2013. - 30.3 Employees will cease to accrue further personal leave toward the productivity incentive payment as that date and any employees engaged on or after the date of certification of the City of Port Adelaide Enfield Municipal Officers Workplace Agreement No 2 2012 not be eligible for the productivity incentive payment. - 30.4 The payment will not be made to employees whose employment is terminated by the Council on grounds of misconduct, continuing poor performance/poor conduct or in circumstances where the employee abandons their employment with the Council. - 30.5 Personal leave debits will, in the first instance, be made from accruals occurring after the date of certification of the City of Port Adelaide Enfield Municipal Officers Workplace Agreement No 2 2012.
+- 30.1 From the commencement of the City of Port Adelaide Enfield Municipal Officers Workplace Agreement No 2 2012, a productivity incentive payment provided on termination of employment of 50% of the accrued entitlement to personal leave (as at the date of certification of the City of Port Adelaide Enfield Municipal Officers Workplace Agreement No 2 2012) will be preserved for existing employees, calculated in respect of service with the Council or the predecessor councils prior to amalgamation, will be preserved and paid out on termination in accordance with this Clause. - 30.2 Payment of the preserved personal leave on termination of employment shall be made based on the employee's salary as at the rate applicable at 31 December 2013. - 30.3 Employees will cease to accrue further personal leave toward the productivity incentive payment as that date and any employees engaged on or after the date of certification of the City of Port Adelaide Enfield Municipal Officers Workplace Agreement No 2 2012 not be eligible for the productivity incentive payment. - 30.4 The payment will not be made to employees whose employment is terminated by the Council on grounds of misconduct, continuing poor performance/poor conduct or in circumstances where the employee abandons their employment with the Council. - 30.5 Personal leave debits will, in the first instance, be made from accruals occurring after the date of certification of the City of Port Adelaide Enfield Municipal Officers Workplace Agreement No 2 2012.
 Where such accrual is insufficient to cover the employee's period of absence, the debit shall be made against the preserved accrual entitlement.